-Given the past growth in the number of Australians in New York and other large cities, a persistent question is how many Aussies are living in the US, and how many are just visiting?
+Given the past growth in the number of Australians in New York and other large cities, a persistent question is how many Aussies are living and working in the US, and how many are just visiting?

 The latest data from the DHS indicates that for the first time in a decade, the number of Australians on non-immigrant visas dropped by more than 3.5%, driven by a significant drop in the number of E-3 visa approvals in 2018.
 We also saw a drop of 16.5% in Australians entering the U.S. on a B-1,2 visa.